PAntoine/TimeKeeper/readme.md

 timekeeper files to avoid merges when committed to an SCM.
 Also, some of the following goodness is going to be only available to directory file users.

+If you are using directory files, as I would recommend, then when moving into a new directory it does not request that the timesheet is created automatically.
+But, you can simply call:

+	:call TimeKeeper_CreateTimesheet()

+The will create the timesheet in the local directory.

 ## Important Changes ##

 - File Format